 Play It Again, Sam is about a film critic depressed over his wife’s abandonment, who places himself in a film fantasy life where he is coached by his hero, Humphrey Bogart.
 Performances are March 4-6 and 11-13, 2016

-August: Osage County is a look at the lives of the strong-willed women of the Weston family, whose paths have diverged until a family crisis brings them back to the Oklahoma house they grew up in, and to the dysfunctional woman who raised them.
+A look at the lives of the strong-willed women of the Weston family, whose paths have diverged until a family crisis brings them back to the Oklahoma house they grew up in, and to the dysfunctional woman who raised them.
 Performances May 20-22, 27-29, 2016